atk4/book/en/core-features/objects.rst

 .. php:attr:: elements

-  Array containing references to all objects which have been added into this class.
+  Array containing references to all objects which have been added to this object.
 Instead of some references, there might be "true" value.
 This is to improve work of garbage collector.

 .. php:attr:: auto_track_element